smallpondtom/ObsidianResearchVault/Streaming Operator Learning/Two-Pass Streaming OpInf.md

 - [ ] Complete most of the write up except for the intro, discussion, and conclusion of the Journal 📅 2024-12-31
 - [ ] Complete the bullet points for the intro, discussion, and conclusion for the journal  📅 2024-12-31

+## Making SketchySVD more efficient

+By combining the Randomized Eigenspace Merging (REM) algorithm with SketchySVD we can avoid working in the supposedly large dimension $n$ which emanates from the large data matrix $\mathbf{A}\in\mathbb{R}^{m\times n}$ .
+This new algorithm, which I call the **MergingSketchySVD** is essentially a divide-and-conquer approach of the original algorithm.

 ## Randomized Eigenspace Merging

 Below is a step-by-step randomized version of the baseline merging algorithm.
 This algorithm replaces the exact QR and SVD steps with randomized sketches, reducing computational cost while producing a good low-rank approximation with high probability.
 The key idea is to use a random projection to first reduce the problem size before performing expensive decompositions.